 It is known as "the gateway to the Sahara desert" and is a town 200km from Marrakech that is surrounded by fortified spaces of Berber origin known as kasbahs.
 If this doesn't tell you anything, surely the names of movies shot in this clay village, Ait Ban Haddou, such as: The Mummy, Star Wars, Laurence of Arabia, Gladiator or Alexander the Great.

 The excursion, available in Spanish, English, French, Italian and Arabic, can last about twelve hours (the site is about 4.5 hours away from Marrakech) and you will have the possibility to hire a guide and lunch for a supplement.

 5. Gastronomic tour of Marrakech

-Food is one of the big attractions of this city, but, although it may seem otherwise, it is not always easy to find good dishes during your visit.
+Food is one of the great attractions of this city, but, although it may seem otherwise, it is not always easy to find good dishes during your visit.
 So, if you like to try new things and experiment with flavors, I recommend this guided gastronomic tour to get to know the local specialties.
 Do it at the beginning of your trip, it will be very useful to choose restaurants and dishes in the following days.

 Typical dishes of Marrakech